Matthew Denn: Political career

 Denn served as Governor Ruth Ann Minner's legal counsel from 2001 through 2003, writing legislation including the Patient's Bill of Rights and the Emergency Health Powers Act.

 In 1998, Denn ran for a seat in the Delaware State Senate against incumbent Republican Bob Connor.
 He lost that race but was elected State Insurance Commissioner in 2004, defeating Karen Weldin Stewart in the Democratic primary race, and later defeating Republican Party candidate, Dave Ennis, a member of Delaware General Assembly, in the general election.
 Denn served as Insurance Commissioner from January 4, 2005, until January 4, 2009.

 Denn was elected Lieutenant Governor of Delaware in 2008, winning 61 percent of the vote to defeat Republican opponent State Senator Charlie Copeland.
 Another Democratic candidate, Wilmington City Council President Ted Blunt, ended his campaign in spring 2008, allowing Denn to avoid a primary contest.
 He took office in a ceremony just after midnight on January 20, 2009.
 As Lieutenant Governor, Denn focused on issues affecting children.

 In 2014, Denn was the Democratic nominee for Attorney General, and he defeated Republican nominee Ted Kittila in the November general election.
 He served until 2019 and did not seek reelection.

 Personal life

-Denn lives in Newark, Delaware with his wife, Michele, and their two twin boys.
+Denn lives in Newark, Delaware with his wife, Michele, and their twin sons.
 He is Jewish.